How Patents Help Protect Pharmaceutical Innovation

 Future Roadmap for Pharmaceutical Innovation

 A stronger IPR regime helps pharmaceutical companies to protect innovation in the context of research and growth.
-IPRs also play a key role in mergers and acquisitions of the target SME and are autonomous commodities that can be traded through licensing and joint ventures.
+IPRs also play a key role in mergers and acquisitions of the target SME and are autonomous commodities.
+These can be traded through licensing and joint ventures.

-Medicinal expenditure in India is expected to rise by 9-12% over the next five years, making India one of the top 10 nations in its healthcare expenditure.
+Medicinal expenditure in India is expected to rise by 9-12% over the next five years.
+It making India one of the top 10 nations in its healthcare expenditure.
 The Indian pharmaceutical industry, along with the economies of China, Brazil and Russia, will spearhead development in these markets.
-In the future, better growth in domestic sales would also depend on the ability of companies to align their product portfolio with therapies for chronic diseases such as cardiovascular disorders, diabetes, cancer and mental health problems like depression that are on the rise.
+In the future, better growth in domestic sales would also depend on the ability of companies to align their product portfolio with therapies for chronic diseases.
+It includes cardiovascular disorders, diabetes, cancer and mental health problems like depression that are on the rise.

 With the thrust on rural health programs, lifesaving drugs and preventive vaccines also look like a promising spectrum for the pharmaceutical companies.
 With greater IP protection, pharmaceutical companies can rise at a rapid rate.
 Research-based sector can play a critical role in development and ensure future competitiveness in an ever-advancing global economy.